-- Do wrap your pellet in a tinfoil pack with a few small holes in it if you want to control the smoke.
+- If you want to control the smoke, wrap your pellet in a tinfoil pack with a few small holes.

 - Do use a smoke tube or smoke maze.

-- Do use appropriate wood pellets for the corresponding temperature and weather condition.
-Colder and windier conditions means more pellet usage.
+- Do use appropriate wood pellets for the corresponding temperature and weather conditions.
+Colder and windier conditions mean more pellet usage.
 Normally, a pellet grill consumes half a pound of pellet per 60 minutes.

 - Do not leave the pellets unattended because the wood ignites very fast.
 You may opt to do cold smoking instead.

-- Do not use wood pellets if the manufacturer advises against using it with their electric models, otherwise, you’ll void the warranty.
+- Do not use wood pellets if the manufacturer advises against using them with their electric models; otherwise, you’ll void the warranty.

 - Do not store your pellets in a moist and wet area, as these turn into mush, commonly called Pellet Crepe.
 Store in dry areas instead.

 - Do not soak your wood chips in water.
-It will only become smolder because of the lack of oxygen.
-The water will just evaporate and then the wood will ignite, thus, defeating your purpose of producing smoke.
+It will only become smoke because of the lack of oxygen.
+The water will evaporate, and then the wood will ignite, thus, defeating your purpose of producing smoke.